Genitourinary Cancers Symposium Media Resource Center

 Attend the Meeting in Person/Participate in the Presscast

 ASCO's Media Headquarters is where you can apply for media credentials*, register to attend an upcoming meeting, access embargoed meeting information, and locate presscast dial-in information.
 For questions about how to navigate the site, please contact firstname.lastname@example.org.

 *If you attended the 2015 ASCO Annual Meeting or covered the meeting remotely, you have already been credentialed by ASCO and will have access to the embargoed meeting information and the presscast.
 You only have to register if you want to attend the Symposium in San Francisco.

 Embargoed meeting information will be made available to credentialed media through ASCO's Media Headquarters.
 Once your media credentials are approved, you will receive email notifications when embargoed information has been posted.

-Orlando – Six studies exploring key issues in the treatment of genitourinary cancers will be presented at the 2015 Genitourinary Cancers Symposium, taking place February 26-28 in Orlando.
-These notable abstracts investigate several approaches to prostate cancer – short-term ADT, brachytherapy, cabozantinib, docetaxel, and statins – as well as the association between obesity and fatal kidney cancer.
+SAN FRANCISCO - Eight studies exploring key issues in the treatment of genitourinary cancers will be presented at the 2016 Genitourinary Cancers Symposium, taking place January 7-9 at the Moscone West Building in San Francisco.
 Read the full release.

-2015 Genitourinary Cancers Symposium Press Program to Highlight New Insights for Development and Management of Prostate and Kidney Cancers
+2016 Genitourinary Cancers Symposium Press Program to Feature Research Advances in Prostate and Kidney Cancers

-ALEXANDRIA, Va. – Co-sponsors of the 2015 Genitourinary Cancers Symposium announced today five abstracts that will be featured in the meeting’s official press program.
+ALEXANDRIA, Va. – Co-sponsors of the 2016 Genitourinary Cancers Symposium announced today three abstracts that will be highlighted in the meeting’s official Press Program.
 Read the full release.